draggsconnor/BlipKit/manual/effects.md

 ## Vibrato

-`BK_EFFECT_VIBRATO` raises and lowers the pitch relatively to the current note by the given number of halftones repeatedly in the given number of ticks.
+`BK_EFFECT_VIBRATO` raises and lowers the pitch periodically by the given number of halftones relatively to the current note in the given number of ticks.

 One vibrato cycle consist of 4 phases.
-In the first phase the pitch is raised by the given amount.
-In the second phase the pitch is lowered to 0 again.
-The next two phases are the mirrowed variant of the first two, in which the pitch is first lowered by the given amount and the raised up to 0 again.
+In the first phase the pitch is raised up by the given amount and lowered again to 0 in the second phase.
+The next two phases are the mirrowed version of the first two, in which the pitch is first lowered by the given amount and the raised up to 0 again.

 {% highlight c %}
 BKInt vibrato [2] = {12, 0.6 * BK_FINT20_UNIT};